-You've found the best cold water catfish bait in Hot Springs, AR.
+You've found the best cold-water catfish bait in Hot Springs, AR.
 What is cold water catfish bait, you ask?
-It's a proprietary blend of natural and lake caught ingredients that entice catfish to bite when lethargy sets in, especially when water temps drop around 50° and below.
+It's a proprietary blend of natural and lake caught ingredients that entice catfish to bite when lethargy sets in, especially when water temps drop around 50°F and below.
 But don't get discouraged if you're not an avid fall, winter, or early spring angler, because this bait was designed over the years to slowly release a scent trail that prompts fish to bite.

 Hey, we love to fish, and we want to help you fill your coolers or capture your new personal best in a photo!
-We’re a small family owned business that loves everything the Great Outdoors has to offer.
-Now isn't that you?
+We’re a small family-owned business that loves everything the Great Outdoors has to offer.

 TIP 1: TECHNOLOGY WORKS

 Be mindful that catfish tend to become lethargic in cold temperatures so use this to your advantage.
 Fish finders, sonar devices, and ice flashers are great ways to locate schools of big cats.
 Our bait is manufactured with real ingredients that catfish prey on, so if you can find them you can catch them.